 2.)
 Facilitate increased interest and disperse funds to independent

-researchers with an interest in exploration of alternate theories of
+researchers to explore alternate theories of

 origin, pathological processes of extra-pelvic lesions specific (ie other